MBlazina/reusable-web-components-svelte/README.md

 4. ### Svelte await block
-if we need to get data from some API and display it in some elements for example, we can use the svelte special await block that looks like:
+if we need to get data from some API and display it in some elements, for example, we can use the svelte special await block that looks like:
 ```
 {#await somePromise}
  before promise is resolved